 - Charles zi Britannia

-Tokyo Settlement, Area 11 (Japan), Holy Britannian Empire
+Tokyo Settlement, Duchy of Kanto, Area 11 (Japan), Britannian Empire

 The united reply from the remaining number of Black Knight units soon filled his ears.
 Despite the heavy losses, they still numbered over four hundred.

 Even amidst the destruction, Tohdoh couldn't help but smile at the Order of the Black Knights' fortune.
 Yes, Zero was gone, disappearing from the battle and taking with him the advanced prototype knightmare Gawain, but he had not left without making sure that the Black Knights were within victory's reach.
-Most of the Britannian forces had been neutralized now; its air force had been wiped away by a single burst of the Gawain's hadron cannons while its army was still fighting but with numbers dwindling by the second.
-Viceroy Cornelia li Britannia herself was missing in action, with command being past down to her personal knight, Gilbert G.P.
-Guilford, a competent commander as well as one of the very few people that could match Tohdoh in a knightmare frame, but even he was outmatched in this situation.
-And to top it all off, reinforcements from the Britannian mainland would not be able to arrive for another two and a half days.
+Most of the Britannian forces had been neutralized.
+Its air force had been wiped away by a single burst of the Gawain's hadron cannons, and though its army was still fighting but with numbers dwindling by the second.
+Vicereine Cornelia li Britannia herself was missing in action, with command being past down to her knight of honor, Sir Gilbert Guilford, a competent commander as well as one of the very few people that could match Tohdoh in a knightmare frame, but even he was firmly outmatched.
+And to top it all off, reinforcements from the Britannian mainland would not be able to arrive for days.

-But Tohdoh wasn't a man that would claim victory before the battle was won; only fools, like several of his late comrades from the now defunct Japanese Liberation Front, believed battles to be won before the final strike was made.
+But Tohdoh wasn't a man that would claim victory before the battle was won.
+Only fools, like several of his late comrades from the now defunct Japan Liberation Front, believed battles to be won before the final strike was made.
 The trick now was to see this through to the end without the Britannians regaining the upper hand.
 It was harder than it sounded, but still quite possible.

 But the retreat didn't last long, as Tohdoh turned around and charged, targeting the Glasgow that had launched the grenade.
 The fourth generation frame tried to back away, but Tohdoh Gekka was much faster, and a diagonal cut later and the Glasgow was out of the fight.
 Tohdoh didn't see the explosion, but he did hear it, and even through the confines of his cockpit it was loud.
 Even so, it didn't faze him, and he continued on to dispatch three more Sutherlands, cutting one in half at the waist, splitting another down through the middle and then impaling the last one through cockpit.
 He ignored the sight of blood sprayed across his seidotou when he withdrew it, and moved away to find other targets.